raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow_2711.md

 The boot flow for the Pi4 is as follows:

 * BCM2711 SoC powers up
-* On board bootrom checks for bootloader recovery file (recovery.bin) on the sd-card.
+* On board bootrom checks for bootloader recovery file (recovery.bin) on the SD card.
 If found, it executes it to flash the EEPROM and recovery.bin triggers a reset.
 * Otherwise, the bootrom loads the main bootloader from the EEPROM.
 * Bootloader checks it's inbuilt BOOT_ORDER configuration item to determine what type of boot to do.
   * SD Card